 This discussion and analysis should be read in conjunction with the accompanying Consolidated Financial Statements and related notes.
-Our discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of any contingent liabilities at the financial statement date and reported amounts of revenue and expenses during the reporting period.
+Our discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of any contingent liabilities at the financial statement date and reported amounts of revenue and expenses during the reporting period.
 On an on-going basis we review our estimates and assumptions.
-Our estimates were based on our historical experience and other assumptions that we believe to be reasonable under the circumstances.
+Our est timates were based on our historical experience and other assumptions that we believe to be reasonable under the circumstances.
 Actual results are likely to differ from those estimates under different assumptions or conditions, but we do not believe such differences will materially affect our financial position or results of operations.
 Our critical accounting policies, the policies we believe are most important to the presentation of our financial statements and require the most difficult, subjective and complex judgments, are outlined below in "-Critical Accounting Policies," and have not changed significantly.

 In addition, certain statements made in this report may constitute "forward-looking statements".
 These forward-looking statements involve known or unknown risks, uncertainties and other factors that may cause the actual results, performance, or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 Specifically, 1) our ability to obtain necessary regulatory approvals for our products; and 2) our ability to increase revenues and operating income, is dependent upon our ability to develop and sell our products, general economic conditions, and other factors.
-You can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticip ates," "believes," "estimates," "predicts," "potential," "continues" or the negative of these terms or other comparable terminology.
+You can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "believes," "restimates," "predicts," "potential," "continues" or the negative of these terms or other comparable terminology.
 Although we believe that the expectations reflected-in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.